raspberrypilearning/cd-beginner-html-css-sushi/en/step_13.md

 --- challenge ---

-## Challenge: Make your pictures have rounded corners
+## Challenge: make your pictures have rounded corners

-- Create a new set of rules in your stylesheet for pictures, using the `img` selector, and add in a `border-radius` rule there.
+- In your style sheet, create a new set of rules for pictures, using the `img` selector, and add in a `border-radius` rule there.

 --- /challenge ---